satishskid/neurospark/STUDENT_TEASER.md

 ## 🌟 **Success Stories**

 *"I went from knowing nothing about AI to landing an internship at a tech startup.
-NeuroSpark made complex concepts actually make sense!"*
+GreyWaken made complex concepts actually make sense!"*
 **— Sarah, Computer Science Student**

 *"The hands-on exercises were game-changers.
 I finally understood how neural networks work by building them myself."*